PiwikPRO/PPMS-PublicDocs/data_collection/web/guides.rst

 ^^^^^^^^^^^^^^^

 Perhaps the most important element of an e-commerce implementation is tracking orders.
-E-commerce v2 API is using :ref:`ecommerceConversion<jtc-api-ecommerceConversion>` for this task.
+E-commerce API offers :ref:`ecommerceConversion<jtc-api-ecommerceConversion>` for this task.

 Example: